PlayFab/MpsSamples/wrappingGsdk/README.md

 ```

 You are now ready to test with `LocalMultiplayerAgent`!
 If you have configured it correctly, as soon as `LocalMultiplayerAgent` launches your game server, you can connect to it via `curl http://localhost:56100/Hello`.

+### Next steps

+You should run the [MpsAllocatorSample](../MpsAllocatorSample/README.md) to allocate/list/view Builds and game servers.